 Stamp Duty on shares is now only payable to HMRC when the sale value of a transfer exceeds £1,000.

 What are pre-emption rights of existing shareholders?

-Pre-emption rights are provisions that provide existing members with first refusal of any new or existing company shares that become available.
+Pre-emption rights are provisions that provide existing members with the first refusal of any new or existing company shares that become available.
 The Companies Act provides default pre-emption rights on the allotment of shares, which can be removed from the articles or waived for individual transactions by passing a special resolution.